Cheke Holo language

-Cheke Holo (also called Maringe or Mariŋe, A’ara, Holo, Kubonitu) is an Oceanic language spoken in the Solomon Islands.
+Cheke Holo (also called Maringe or Mariŋe, A'ara, Holo, Kubonitu) is an Oceanic language spoken in the Solomon Islands.
 Its speakers live on Santa Isabel Island.

 Phonology

 The phonology of Cheke Holo shows some peculiarities, shared with other Santa Isabel languages, like the aspirated stops and the voiceless sonorants.
-The five-vowel system instead conforms to the prototypical system of the Oceanic area (White, Kokhonigita & Pulomana 1988).
+The five-vowel system instead conforms to the prototypical system of the Oceanic area.
 Boswell (2018) has /x/ rather than /ɣʰ/.